Irelia Build Guide by JeffSetsFire

 Other Viable Items

-The Bloodthirster is an awesome item when it's fully farmed, and if you can spare the AS, you can substitute Zeke's Herald for this, if your team has another person with Zeke's Herald, or a lack of AD characters.
+The Bloodthirster is an awesome item when it's fully farmed, and if you can spare the AS, you can substitute Zeke's Harbinger for this, if your team has another person with Zeke's Harbinger, or a lack of AD characters.

 Madred's Bloodrazor is also a really good item for Irelia, since it provides a decent amount of AD, a large amount of AS, and some armor to boot!
 Not to mention it has an awesome proc for eating away those tanky toons.
 You can substitute Phantom Dancer or The Black Cleaver for this.